MildaBar/Discord-Bot-REST-API/README.md

   - **POST /sprints**

     - Create a sprint.
-    - **NOTE:** Include the message details in the request body in JSON format with username, sprintCode, and channelId
+    - **NOTE:** Include the sprint details in the request body in JSON format with sprintCode, and sprintTitle.
     - **Example:**
       ```json
       {
-        "template": "Congratulations on your success!
-You're unstoppable!🎉"
+        "sprintCode": "WD-3.1",
+        "sprintTitle": "Node.js and Relational Databases"
       }
       ```